wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     *   (g) the need to maintain competition within the deposit taking sector.

-    Section 157F: inserted, on 10 September 2008, by [section 17][647] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).
+    Section 157F: inserted, on 10 September 2008, by [section 17][649] of the Reserve Bank of New Zealand Amendment Act 2008 (2008 No 59).

 ##### 157G Exemptions from Part

-*   (1) The Bank may, by notice in the _Gazette_, exempt any deposit taker, class of deposit takers, or trustee from compliance with any provision or provisions of---
+*   (1) The Bank may exempt any deposit taker, class of deposit takers, or trustee from compliance with any provision or provisions of---

     *   (a) this Part; or